AlertMend/AlertMend.io/_posts/2024-08-18-Optimizing High JVM Heap Usage in Elasticsearch.md

 ---
-title: "Optimizing High JVM Heap Usage in Elasticsearch"
+title: "Optimizing High JVM Heap Usage in Elasticsearch: Troubleshooting and Solutions"
+desc: "High JVM heap usage in Elasticsearch can degrade performance, slow down indexing, and even lead to crashes if the heap memory becomes excessively full.
+The Java Virtual Machine (JVM) allocates a specific amount of heap memory to Elasticsearch, which is critical for handling queries and managing data.
+This blog covers the key causes, debugging steps, and solutions for addressing high JVM heap usage in Elasticsearch."
 image: "https://github.com/AlertMend/AlertMend.io/blob/main/_posts/images/Optimizing_High_JVM_heap_usage_in_elasticsearch.png?raw=true"
 layout: post
 ---